GStreamer/gstreamer/Basic+tutorial+5+GUI+toolkit+integration.markdown

 /* This function is called when the GUI toolkit creates the physical window that will hold the video.
  * At this point we can retrieve its handler (which has a different meaning depending on the windowing system)
- * and pass it to GStreamer through the XOverlay interface. */ static void realize_cb (GtkWidget *widget, CustomData *data) {
+ * and pass it to GStreamer through the GstVideoOverlay interface. */ static void realize_cb (GtkWidget *widget, CustomData *data) {
   GdkWindow *window = gtk_widget_get_window (widget);
   guintptr window_handle;

   if (!gdk_window_ensure_native (window))
-    g_error ("Couldn't create native window needed for GstXOverlay!");
+    g_error ("Couldn't create native window needed for GstVideoOverlay!");

   /* Retrieve window handler from GDK */
 #if defined (GDK_WINDOWING_WIN32)